rakutentech/dotfiles-boshrelease/README.md

   - Frequently used dirs: link to $HOME (vcap, packages, jobs, sys/log, etc..)
   - PS1: Meaningful and colorful PS1.
 You can set your favorite PS1 color in spec.
   - packages bins: add packages/*/bin to PATH.
-  - cd $HOME: Home sweet home.
 3. extra_users:
   - Set `shrc.extra_users` property to let dotfiles create admin account and inject public key for you.
 Note that there is a sanity check when creating account.
 If user's `name` and `public_key` failed to pass the check, they will be ignored.
 For more details, check `bin/add-users.erb`.
-  - Caveat: dotfiles will remove /home/*/.ssh/authorized_keys before it injects public keys, in order to keep system safe.
+  - CAVEAT: dotfiles will remove /home/*/.ssh/authorized_keys before it injects public keys, in order to keep system safe.
 If you unfortunately set /home/vcap/.ssh/authorized_keys, it will be removed.
 4. extrarc:
   - You can inject commands from manifest by overriding `shrc.extra_commands` property.
 However be careful not to crash your machine ^_^
 5. shrc/userbin: